2021–22 Ashes series: Day two

 The start of the second day was delayed by half an hour after it was revealed that four non-playing members of the England squad – two support staff and two family members – had tested positive to COVID-19.
 Australia increased their run total to 267 before being bowled out.
 Anderson claimed three more wickets to bring his total to 4/33 in the first innings.

 England once again found themselves in trouble early in the innings.
 Mitchell Starc dismissed Zak Crawley and Dawid Malan on consecutive deliveries in the fifth over.
 In the eleventh over, Scott Boland dismissed Haseeb Hameed and Jack Leach in three balls.
 Day two ended with England 4/31 and trailing Australia by 51 runs.

 Day three

 In the fifth over of the day, Starc bowled Ben Stokes out with England at 5/46.
 Boland dismissed the next four batsmen (Jonny Bairstow, Joe Root, Mark Wood, and Ollie Robinson) with ducks from Wood and Robinson.
 Cameron Green bowled James Anderson out to end the Test with Australia winning by an innings and 14 runs.
 England's score of 68 runs was their lowest innings score on Australian soil since 1904; their previous lowest had also come at the MCG.

 Boland earned the Mullagh Medal after taking six wickets for seven runs during England's second innings.

 Fourth Test

+Day one

+Earlier, Travis Head was ruled out of the fourth Test due to contracting COVID-19.
+Thus, Usman Khawaja replaced Head in the Australian playing 11 and he was the only change in Australian side.
+England made one change with Stuart Broad replacing Ollie Robinson.
+Usman Khawaja was playing his first test match in more than 2 years.
+Only 46.5 overs of play was possible due to frequent rain interruption.
+Australian opening pair built a 50 run partnership before Broad dismissed Warner for 30.
+Anderson and Wood chipped in with a wicket each as well, and Australia ended the day with 3/126 with Khawaja (4*) and Smith (6*) on strike.